federico-trotta/federico-trotta.github.io/docs/index.md

 Hi, my name is Federico Trotta, and I'm a freelance Technical Writer.\
 \
-You may found this portfolio on other sources and want to know more about me. \
+You may have found this portfolio in other sources and want to know more about me. \
 \
-If this is the case, here are all the other platform where you can find more about me:
+If this is the case, here are all the other platforms where you can find more about me:

 - [Linkedin](https://www.linkedin.com/in/federico-trotta/)
 - [Website](https://federicotrotta.com/)